NLorenzo777/FullStackWorkspace/Notes/Databases(SQL).md

 # Database SQL Notes

+## Terminologies
+`Foreign Key:` A key that connects a specific table to another table using the primary key of that table.

 ## Data Types
 - `CHAR(size):` Fixed size even if less than size.
 - `VARCHAR(size):` Automatically adjust the size.